sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 }
 ```

-In the corresponding [authorization provider](../auth/index.md#github), the `allowGroupsPermissionsSync` field must be set as well for the correct auth scopes to be requested from users:
+In the corresponding [authorization provider](../auth/index.md#github) in [site configuration](./../config/site_config.md), the `allowGroupsPermissionsSync` field must be set as well for the correct auth scopes to be requested from users:

 ```json
 {